Specialist No Win, No Fee Solicitors

 By choosing Smith Jones to assist, you can ensure that your amputation claim is handled professionally and thoroughly, so you are able to take the time to come to terms with your injury.

 At Smith Jones, we know that it’s incredibly hard for both the amputee and their family to adjust to such a drastic and life-changing event.
 There are a lot of things that need to be considered when moving forward, including getting the best prosthetics to allow you to adjust properly and enjoy an active lifestyle after an amputation.

 The experts at Smith Jones have substantial experience in helping the victims of road traffic accidents, workplace accidents, and agricultural accidents make a successful injury claim.
 This accumulation of experience has given the team at Smith Jones a comprehensive understanding of the process for claiming compensation in the case of amputation or injuries resulting in the loss of a limb.

-As well as helping clients who have required an amputation due to injury, the expert solicitors at Smith Jones have also represented people who have required an amputation due to medical negligence.
-There are many reasons why negligent medical treatment could be at fault, including poor treatment causing infections, diagnosis delays of serious conditions like bone tumours and meningitis, and vascular conditions.
+As well as representing clients who have required an amputation due to injury that wasn’t their fault, the expert solicitors at Smith Jones have also represented people who have required an amputation due to medical negligence.
+There are many reasons why medical negligence could be at fault, including poor treatment causing infections, diagnosis delays of serious conditions like bone tumours and meningitis, and vascular conditions.

 Compensation Amount Guideline